Fault Injection

 Weiß, Pozzobon (Dissecto), ASRG 2023 [5]

-This ASRG presentation targets NXP MPC5748G gateway ECUs, aiming to execute unsigned code through the UDS firmware-update channel.
-The UDS update sequence (see ECU Flashing chapter) requires a signature check before the bootloader marks a new image valid.
-PowerPC VLE encodes 0x0000 as an invalid instruction, so a PC-zero-overwrite causes an immediate exception; instead, EMFI corrupts the stack pointer so a function return pops a controlled value into the program counter.
+Weiß and Pozzobon go after NXP MPC5748G gateway ECUs, with the goal of running unsigned code through the UDS firmware-update channel.
+That update sequence (see ECU Flashing chapter) requires a signature check before the bootloader will mark a new image valid.
+PowerPC VLE encodes 0x0000 as an invalid instruction, so overwriting the PC with zero just triggers an immediate exception; the authors instead corrupt the stack pointer with EMFI so that a function return pops a controlled value into the program counter.

-The authors develop EFISSA, an evolutionary algorithm using exception-handler stack traces as a fitness signal to converge EMFI parameters toward controlled exceptions.
-On three different gateway ECU boards, EFISSA reduces parameter search from weeks to under one hour.
+To find the right EMFI parameters they built EFISSA, an evolutionary algorithm that uses exception-handler stack traces as its fitness signal and converges toward controlled exceptions.
+On three different gateway ECU boards, EFISSA cut the parameter search from weeks to under one hour.

 Attack diagram: fault injection diverts the program counter from the bootloader's signature-verification path into an unsigned exploit firmware image.
 Figure from Weiß, Pozzobon, 2023 (Fault Injection Attacks on Secure Automotive Bootloaders, ASRG).Attack diagram: fault injection diverts the program counter from the bootloader's signature-verification path into an unsigned exploit firmware image.
 Figure from Weiß, Pozzobon, 2023 (Fault Injection Attacks on Secure Automotive Bootloaders, ASRG).